Robertfarb/whiteboarding-curriculum/projects/js-project/gh-pages-custom-domain.md

 ![cname](./gh-pages-images/CNAME-in-repo.png)

-+ Add, commit and push to master or gh-pages branch (whichever is connected to the site)
++ Add, commit and push to master or gh-pages branch (whichever is connected to github pages)

 ### Done!